Scientific & Medical Advisory Board

 Dr. Marni Falk joined the UMDF Scientific and Medical Advisory Board (SMAB) in 2011.
 Dr. Falk chaired the SMAB in 2013 and 2014, and from 2016-2019.

-Dr. Falk is Executive Director of the Mitochondrial Medicine Frontier Program at The Children’s Hospital of Philadelphia (CHOP) and Associate Professor in the Division of Human Genetics, Department of Pediatrics at University of Pennsylvania Perelman School of Medicine.
+Dr. Falk is Executive Director of the Mitochondrial Medicine Frontier Program at The Children’s Hospital of Philadelphia (CHOP) and Professor in the Division of Human Genetics, Department of Pediatrics at University of Pennsylvania Perelman School of Medicine.
 Dr. Falk received her B.S. in Biology graduating Summa cum Laude and Phi Beta Kappa, as well as M.D. in the Alpha Omega Alpha Medical Honor Society from a 7-year program at the George Washington University School of Medicine.
 She completed dual specialty training in a 5-year Pediatrics and Clinical Genetics residency program at Case Western Reserve University.
 The focus of her work is to improve clinical care, diagnostic approaches, therapies, and genomic resources for mitochondrial disease, including organization of a global Mitochondrial Disease Sequence Data Resource (MSeqDR) consortium.

 Dr. Falk is Principle Investigator of an NIH, pharma, and philanthropic funded translational research laboratory group at CHOP that investigates the causes and global metabolic consequences of mitochondrial disease, as well as targeted therapies, in C. elegans, zebrafish, mouse, and human tissue models of genetic-based respiratory chain dysfunction, and directs multiple clinical treatment trials in mitochondrial disease patients.
 She has authored more than 115 publications in the areas of human genetics and mitochondrial disease, and is the Editor of Mitochondrial Disease Genes Compendium.
 Dr. Falk directs the CHOP/UPENN Mitochondria Research Affinity Group that has 275 participants.
 She also serves as a member of the Scientific and Medical Advisory Board and member of The United Mitochondrial Disease Foundation; founding member of the CHOP Center for Mitochondrial and Epigenomic Medicine; CHOP-site PI of the North American Mitochondrial Disease Consortium; member of the Mitochondrial Medicine Society, Society for Pediatric Research, Society for Inherited Metabolic Disease, American Society of Human Genetics, and American College of Medical Genetics and Genomics; and elected member of the University of Pennsylvania John Morgan Society, Interurban Clinical Club, and American Society of Clinical Investigators.